redstone-finance/redstone-oracles-monorepo/packages/radix-connector/analysis/README.md

 to approximate the current time, providing a reliable source of time-related data with the necessary granularity, despite the absence of direct timestamp access.

-Another way to approximate the current time in the Radix network is by utilizing the Proposer timestamp provided by the Consensus Manager.
+Another way to approximate the current time in the Radix network is by using the Proposer timestamp provided by the Consensus Manager.
 This timestamp represents the time at which the current proposal is being made, rather than the time that has been committed to the ledger.
 It allows you to obtain a more precise time reference, with the requested precision, directly from the network’s consensus process.
 This can serve as an additional method